Minkowski gauges and deviation measures: Introduction

 The remainder of this paper is structured as follows: section \ref{sec preli} introduces our notation and framework, and also provides the underlying financial intuition backing set and functional properties that shall be used throughout this paper.
 In Section \ref{sec:deviations} we explore the \pl\ as a deviation measure, developing the role of specific properties for the set and its impact on the properties for the implied functional.
 In section \ref{accept} we develop the idea of an acceptance set generated by a deviation measure by exploring the reverse implications from section \ref{sec:deviations}.
-The appendix contains some results regarding Minkowski gauge as an abstract functional and some auxiliary results.
+The \cref{apen A} contains some results regarding Minkowski gauge as an abstract functional and some auxiliary results. \Cref{apen figs} houses some figures to help in developing the intuition behind the set properties and or functional.